 Bulk Feed Tank Converted To “Rocket Camper”

 For about $2,000, Harry Stracener converted an old bulk feed tank into a trailer-mounted camper that looks like a rocket laid on its side.
-The camper has 4 metal fins attached to its sides, and four 3-gal. metal buckets on back with red reflectors inside them designed to look like afterburners.
+The camper has four metal fins attached to its sides and four 3-gal. metal buckets on the back with red reflectors inside them designed to look like afterburners.

 “My friend R. L. Blair actually designed and built it.
 It was a fun challenge,” says Stracener.

-The converted feed tank has a 24-in. dia. round window on front, a 24-in. square hinged air vent with plexiglass on top, and a door with plexiglass window and a 5,000-btu air conditioner on back.
+The converted feed tank has a 24-in. dia. round window on the front, a 24-in. square hinged air vent with plexiglass on top, and a door with plexiglass window and a 5,000-Btu air conditioner on the back.

 “It isn’t fancy and has only a single twin bed in front,” says Stracener.
 “The floor, walls, and ceiling are insulated and lined with plywood.
 But it’s all I’ll need.
 I pull it behind my 1/2-ton pickup to antique tractor shows and festivals.”